How to Get Water Off Your Pool Cover

 Step three: Turn on your tap

-Pump water onto the pool cover to completely eradicate all the air bubbles inside the hose to ensure the water flows properly.
+Pump water onto the pool cover to completely eradicate all the air bubbles inside the hose and ensure the water flows properly.

 Step four: Turn off the tap

-Once you can see that no more air bubbles are forming on the cover, the hose is ready.
+The hose is ready once you can see that no more air bubbles are forming on the cover.

 Step five: Remove the hose from the tap and put it on level or lower ground